frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 our life.

-"In our journey towards the Jubilee," he says, "let us return to Scripture and realize that it speaks to us in these words: 'May we who have taken refuge in him be strongly encouraged to seize the hope set before us.
+"In our journey towards the Jubilee," he says, "let us return to Scripture and realize that it speaks to us in these words."

+St. Paul to the Hebrews says, "May we who have taken refuge in him be strongly encouraged to seize the hope set before us.
 We have this hope, a sure and steadfast anchor of the soul"---anchor of the soul, beautiful words reappearing there, that word 'anchor'---"a hope that enters the inner shrine behind the curtain, where Jesus, a forerunner on our behalf, has entered" (Heb.
 6:18-20).

 We have to stimulate that anchor.
 Every time we receive the sacraments---Holy Communion, Confession---we receive supernatural sacramental grace that transmits with it the virtue of the grace of hope, coming from the Holy Spirit.

-"Those words," he says, "are a forceful encouragement for us never to lose the hope we have been given, to hold fast to that hope and to find in God our refuge and our strength."
+"\[Those\] words," he says, "are a forceful encouragement for us never to lose the hope we have been given, to hold fast to that hope, and to find in God our refuge and our strength."

-We have this hope, a sure and steadfast anchor of the soul"---anchor of the soul, beautiful words reappearing there, that word 'anchor'---"a hope that enters the inner shrine behind the curtain, where Jesus, a forerunner on our behalf, has entered" (Heb.
-6:18-20).

-"God did this so that, by two unalterable factors in which God could not be lying, we who have fled to him might have a vigorous encouragement to grasp the hope held out to us" (Heb.
+"...so that \[by two\] unalterable factors in which God could not be lying, we who have fled to him might have a vigorous encouragement to grasp the hope held out to us" (Heb.
 6:18).

 This is the anchor of our soul.
 St. Paul says to the Hebrews, "The